tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 10.48.2.216/29 via 10.0.1.31 dev ens5 proto bird
 ```

-2. Run the following and command and ensure that there is no bgpconfigurations in your cluster.
+2. Run the following command and ensure that there is no bgpconfigurations in your cluster.

-**Note:** A BGP configuration resource (BGPConfiguration) represents BGP specific configuration options for the cluster or a specific node.
-The resource with the name default has a specific meaning and contains the BGP global default configuration.
-By the default, there is no BGPConfiguration resource deployed in the cluster.
+**Note:** A BGPConfiguration resource (BGPConfiguration) represents BGP specific configuration options for the cluster or a specific node.
+The resource with the name `default` has a specific meaning and contains the BGP global default configuration.
+By default, there is no BGPConfiguration resource deployed in the cluster.
 However, Once BGP is activated, Calico has default built-in configurations for BGP in its data model.
 For example, it use 64512 as the default AS number.

 ```
 kubectl get bgpconfigurations